scikit-fmm/scikit-fmm/doc/index.rst

 .. math::
    F(x) | \nabla T(x) | = 1

-where :math:`F>0` and the unknown :math:`T(x)` is interpreted as the travel time from an initial boundary to a point x.
+Typically, such a problem describes the evolution of a closed curve as a function of time :math:`T` with speed :math:`F(x)>0` in the normal direction at a point x on the curve.
+The speed function is specified, and the time at which the contour crosses a point x is obtained by solving the equation.
 The initial location of the boundary is defined by the zero contour (or zero level-set) of a scalar function.

 In this document the scalar function containing the initial interface location is referred to as phi.
 The scalar function phi can be thought to